PaulTreanor/stringtheory-app/technical_manual/technical_spec.md

 <h4>1.2 Glossary</h4>

-<h5>Fretboard - </h5>also called the neck or fingerboard of a guitar.
+<h5>Fretboard - </h5>Also called the neck or fingerboard of a guitar.
 A long thin wooden part of a guitar divided up by frets where the player pushes the strings to make notes.

 <h5>Midi files - </h5>Musical Instrument Digital Interface – A language that represents sound files.
 Designed to standardize communication between computers and electronic musical instruments.

 <h5>Multi-touch - </h5>A technology allowing a touchscreen to detect and track two or more points of contact (usually the user&#39;s fingers) at once.

-<h5>Chord- </h5>a group of (typically three or more) notes sounded together to make a new sound
+<h5>Chord- </h5>A group of (typically three or more) notes sounded together to make a new sound

-<h5>Chord Shape - </h5>the layout of notes being pressed when a user makes a specific chord.
+<h5>Chord Shape - </h5>The layout of notes being pressed when a user makes a specific chord.
 To play a C chord the guitarist plays a C chord shape.

-<h5>Fretting - </h5>when a guitar player pushes on a string over a particular fret to select a note, also called fingering.
+<h5>Fretting - </h5>When a guitar player pushes on a string over a particular fret to select a note, also called fingering.

 <h5>Open String - </h5>When you play a string on the guitar without fretting a note, then you are said to be playing an open string.

+<a name="System_Architecture"></a>

 <h2>2.
 System Architecture</h4>